FAQs

 • Thanks for your interest!
 You can sign up to become a finisher here.

 • This is the most common question we’re asked.
 The answer is, there’s no set time.
 We match volunteer finishers who are local to the projects submitted, whenever possible.
 Once we look at the location, we look at the craft employed, skill level, and finishers’ preferences.
 Once all of these variables are taken into account, we look at who signed up first.
-This is the long answer.
-A finisher may get a project the same day they sign up, or they may wait months and months.
+A finisher may get a project the same day they sign up, or they may wait months or years.

 • Because we match projects and finishers first by geographic proximity, you can increase your chances of getting a project submitted near you by downloading our flyer and sharing it in your neighborhood.
 Either by paper or email, sharing our flyer with libraries, senior centers, yarn and fabric shops, cafes, cancer community centers, hospices, etc. lets people with projects know that Loose Ends Project exists.
 Download flyers here.